 Endocrine disruptor's are transported into the body daily, via absorption through the skin and hair follicles when using personal care products.

 What is an endocrine disruptor?

 Endocrine disruptor's are chemical substances, primarily man-made synthetics that interfere with the function of the endocrine system.
 These synthetics may be derived from petroleum or vegetable sources and are created in environmentally unfriendly industrial processes using toxic catalysts and reagents.

 These chemicals mimic, block or disrupt the actions of human (and animal) hormones and, unexpectedly, do more damage at low levels of exposure than at high levels.
 These chemicals can also work in sinister yet subtle ways by disrupting the body's ability to produce adequate quantities of hormones or by interfering with the body's hormonal pathways.

 One single chemical can affect many parts of the endocrine system.
 Often minute amounts of several of these environmental hormone chemicals can combine to create effects thousands of times more potent than a single chemical.

 This cocktail of chemicals leaves a lasting and damaging legacy on your body.
-Using toxic toiletries will seriously impede your chances of recovering your health and aiming to heal from Endometriosis.
+Using toxic toiletries will seriously impede your chances of recovering your health and aiming to heal from endometriosis.

 What are your alternatives?

-Here are a few tips and recipes to make your own safe toiletries
+If you are interested here are a few tips and recipes to make your own safe toiletries